Accrual Ratio (CF)

 Important!
 This setting is different to most other settings where you normally set the slider from 0% to 20% to select the best companies.

-Use it for the Millenial Money strategy
+Use it for the Millennial Money strategy

 Even though this ratio is not the exact same ratio you can use it to implement The Millenial Money investment strategy mentioned in his great book by Patrick O'shaughnessy.